SuTheAnalyst/2Market-OnlineMarketAnalysis/README.md

 - Which products seem to sell the best and if that varies based on demographic

 # The following files were attached
-marketing_data.csv
+- marketing_data.csv
-ad_data.csv
+- ad_data.csv
-metadata_2Market.txt
+- metadata_2Market.txt
-A Tableau dashboard (as a TWBX file)
+- Tableau dashboard (as a TWBX file)
-A PDF report indicating my approach, thought process, results, conclusions, and recommendations
+- PDF report indicating my approach, thought process, results, conclusions, and recommendations